Outrage after 45 reportedly killed in Israeli strike near Rafah

 In separate statements, Jordan and Kuwait condemned "war crimes" committed by Israel in Gaza and urged the international community to compel Israel to adhere to the ICJ ruling on Rafah.

-German government spokesman Steffen Hebestreit on Monday said the airstrike was presumably "a mistake" and again defended Israel's "right to defend itself within the framework of international law."
+German government spokesman Steffen Hebestreit said the airstrike was presumably "a mistake" and again defended Israel's "right to defend itself within the framework of international law."

 Asked about allegations of Israeli war crimes in Gaza, Hebestreit said that the German government would withhold judgement.